d3lio/mrend/README.md

 `src/backend/plugins.json`.

 For now if you need to write plugins check out the preset ones in [src/backend/plugins](src/backend/plugins) or open an issue for help.
-You can also checkout [showdownjs extensions](https://github.com/showdownjs/showdown/wiki/extensions)
+You can also check out [showdownjs extensions](https://github.com/showdownjs/showdown/wiki/extensions)

 A plugins API documentation is on the way!